saeed-anwar/SAT3D/README.md

 ### Introduction

-**SAT3D**, Semantic segmentation of the 3D point cloud is a key task in numerous intelligent transportation system applications, e.g., self-driving vehicles, traffic monitoring.
-Due to the sparsity and varying density of  points in the outdoor point clouds, it becomes  particularly challenging to extract object-centric features from data.
-This leads to poor semantic segmentation, especially for the rare object classes.
-To address that, we introduce the first-ever Slot Attention Transformer based technique to effectively model object-centric features in point cloud data.
+**SAT3D**, We introduce the first-ever Slot Attention Transformer based technique to effectively model object-centric features in point cloud data.
 Our method uses cylindrical splits of space for voxelization and computes channel-wise positional embeddings before repetitively encoding the point cloud with slot attentions.
 Our second major contribution is a Large-Scale Outdoor Point Cloud dataset (SWAN), collected in a dense urban environment, driving 150km distance.
 It provides 16 billion points in more than 200K frames.
 The dataset also provides annotations for 10K frames for 24 classes.
 We also contribute a data augmentation scheme to handle rare object classes in real-world point clouds.
 Besides benchmarking popular existing methods on SWAN for the first time, we thoroughly evaluate our technique on the existing large-scale datasets, Semantic KITTI and nuScenes.
-Our results demonstrate a consistent performance gain for our technique and verify the need of the more challenging SWAN dataset.

 <div align=center>
 <img src='./fig/MainDiagramfinal8.PNG' width=600>